 Generally applied by the operating dentist, local anaesthesia is used for smaller procedures, numbing only the area of the body that is undergoing surgery.
 This means you remain conscious throughout the procedure and able to communicate with your dentist.

-The American Academy of Pediatric Dentistry (AAPD) defines local anaesthesia as "the temporary loss of sensation including pain in one part of the body produced by a topically-applied or injected agent without depressing the level of consciousness."
+Local anaesthesia is defined as “the temporary loss of sensation including pain in one part of the body produced by a topically-applied or injected agent without depressing the level of consciousness.”
 Topical anaesthetics come in the form of gel, creams or sprays and are applied on the injection site before the local anaesthetic is injected so that less discomfort is experienced.

 Local anaesthetics are the preferred choice for most dental procedures: They require less preparation, are cost-effective and allow for a faster recovery time with rare and minor side effects.